Lafalasidosi/DB_usage/README.md

 ### Aug 17
 Lazy Sunday gone and passed, I can now say I know how to tell Java to populate a database.
 Spent more time than I care to admit on simple syntax errors.

+### Aug 19
+Two days of frustration gone and passed, I've finally gotten JavaFX to work; I'd keep getting awful *javafx doesn't exist* errors.
+Somehow fixed it after messing about with it.
+Feeling like I'm falling behind.